indistinction/party-fox/README.md

 This code has been ported over from a private repo as an example of my work - RD

 ## Description
-This site was created for a company running online children's parties during the covid lockdowns lockdown.
+This site was created for a company running online children's parties during COVID lockdowns.
 This is quite a complex booking system in which the person booking it enters other parents' email addresses, who can then fill in details about their own child online using an emailed access token.

 This was a solo project; I was the only dev and designer, although the frontend was built to a comprehensive requirements doc.
 The project was also a chance to try out a different tech stack.